 Survey reveals true size of Australia's on-demand workforce

 Australia’s largest ever published survey regarding on-demand work shows that 7.1 per cent of respondents were working through a digital platform at the time they were surveyed or had done so in the previous 12 months.

 The survey of more than 14,000 people was commissioned by the Victorian Government to support the Inquiry into the On-Demand Workforce.
-While there has been much debate about the gig economy, little has been known about its size or the characteristics of the workforce.
+While there has been much debate about the gig workforce, little has been known about its size or characteristics.

 The survey was carried out by researchers from Queensland University of Technology, the University of Adelaide and University of Technology Sydney.

 Download the final report of the research findings here:

 highlights themes from Inquiry submissions at Youth Summit 2019